Sandaxxx/Fake-ddos-ip/README.md

 FOR EDUCATION / I'm not responsable

-Just a fake IP STRESSER write in Python
+Just a fake IP STRESSER write in Python NO opti for Hacker